sahablodhi/CourseProject-Scribbler-upGrad/README.md

 # CourseProject-Scribbler-upGrad
-+Project is related to course curriculum.
+- Project is related to course curriculum.